koesterlab/teaching-data-analysis-visualization-reproducibility/source/altair.rst

 Step 1: Setup the notebook
 ==========================

+First, open the folder with your VSCode (Ctrl+Shift+P and type "Open Folder", then select the folder).
-First, create a new file ``notebook.ipynb`` under ``chapters/altair`` and open it in VSCode.
+Next, create a new file ``notebook.ipynb`` under ``chapters/altair`` and open it.
-In the opened notebook, select the :ref:`pystats environment <polars>` as the kernel with the button on the top right.
+In the opened notebook, select the just created pixi environment as the kernel with the button on the top right (click "select kernel", then "Python environment", then "Default").

 In the first cell of the new notebook, let us import some modules we need for this chapter: